 The Bagpipe Band Club offers the opportunity to learn the necessary skills and develop the talents of students interested in playing the Highland bagpipes or drums.
 For the advanced students who are already proficient in performance, the band offers the chance to further their abilities while representing Chaminade High School at selected school functions.

-The Band provides interested students with a variety of co-curricular and extra-curricular musical activities.
+The Band provides interested students with a variety of cocurricular and extracurricular musical activities.
 Chaminade has three Concert Bands and a Pep Band.
-The concert bands, in conjunction with the Chaminade Glee Clubs and the String Ensemble, give two public performances each year at the Christmas and Spring Concerts.
+The Concert Bands, in conjunction with the Chaminade Glee Clubs and the String Orchestra, give two public performances each year at the Christmas and Spring Concerts.
 The Pep Band performs at home league varsity football and basketball games and their playoffs.
 All members of the Band are required to take individual, weekly music lessons which are scheduled during regular school hours.
-The weekly thirty minute lesson fee is $24 and is paid directly to the music teacher.
+The weekly thirty minute lesson fee is $25.00 and is paid directly to the music teacher.
 Because of the dual purpose of the Band Department, personal proficiency in instrumental music and participation in a performing art, school and Regents credit may be earned by Band members.
-Members of the Band participate fully in the activities of the New York State School Music Association (NYSSMA) and the Nassau Music Educators Association (NMEA).
+Members of the Band participate fully in the activities of the New York State School Music Association (NYSSMA) and the Nassau Music Educators Association (NMEA), regularly sending students to the All-County and All-State concerts.
 Band practices are held every school day as a regular part of the school schedule.

 The C.S.
 Lewis Society offers the student body the opportunity to meet on a weekly basis and share an appreciation for the literary works of C.S.
 Lewis.
 Students read excerpts from some of his classic works and discuss the theological and philosophical significance.
 The C.S.
 Lewis Society is open to all students.